 What is “insurable interest”?
 And how is it established?

-Insurable interest is a term used to describe a situation where one person would suffer from a “financial loss” if another person were to pass away prematurely.
+Insurable interest is a term used to describe a situation when the person looking to purchase a life insurance policy would stand to suffer financially if the insured person were to die.

 Now in situations where…